-For those of you up to a bit of revision, Indi Karpha wrote an excellent blog for our network.
+For those of you up to a bit of revision, Indy Karpha wrote an excellent blog for our network.

 It is safe to say that many of us are now up to date with the indications to thrombolyse for those patients with PE and shock (if you are unlucky enough to not have access to a CTPA to confirm your suspected diagnosis, use ultrasound to for RV overload).
 However, what about in submassive PE?

 Thrombolysis will improve short-term hemodynamics, but not long term mortality.
 Plus there is the risk of bleed (no one wants to risk a haemorrhagic stroke unless there is a clear benefit.